- slide 1 of 4

 Despite its downfalls, Scrum can be a boon to a company's project management process.
 Scrum is fast-paced and produces results in a short amount of time - leading to saved money on the part of the company.
 Because the requirements for scrum are so rigid, and because scrum methodologies feature the daily scrum meeting, productivity and product quality are increased.
 Finally, operating in a Scrum environment is beneficial to companies because issues are identified before they become major problems that deteriorate a product's viability.

-Understanding Scrum - Part I
+Understanding Scrum - Environment

 This series of articles details the principals behind scrum methodologies - the process, environment, process, roles, etc. Everything you need to know to understand Scrum, you will find in these articles.